-Apply before the closing date of September 29, 2022 at 5:00 pm, Pacific Time.
-Visit www.oregonmetro.gov/jobs for a complete job announcement and a link to our online hiring center.
+Apply at www.oregonmetro.gov/jobs before the closing date of November 29, 2022 at 5:00 pm, Pacific Time.

 Metro is dedicated to shaping a better future for the greater Portland region.
 The work the people of Metro do every day benefits the lives of the people who live here, today and tomorrow.
 We offer a highly competitive compensation and benefits program.
 Learn more about the benefits Metro offers.

 Are you interested in how our region grows and enjoy creative problem-solving?
 Do you enjoy research and analysis?
 Can you find creative ways to make technical information clear and understandable?
 Do you have the vision to help us create a more equitable, inclusive and climate-friendly region?